Merkel rejects debt writedown for Greece - Die Welt

-BERLIN German Chancellor Angela Merkel and her finance minister have both ruled out a debt haircut for Greece, rejecting the new Greek government's demand to write off part of its 320 billion euro (239 billion pounds) debt.
+BERLIN Jan 31 German Chancellor Angela Merkel and her finance minister have both ruled out a debt haircut for Greece, rejecting the new Greek government's demand to write off part of its 320 billion euro ($360 billion) debt.

 "There was already a voluntary waiver by private creditors; Greece has already been exempt from billions by the banks.
 I don't see a further debt haircut," Merkel told German daily Die Welt in an interview published in its Saturday edition.